racket/rhombus/design/sequence/repetition.md

     feed into a template, however.

-  * Mismatches in the number of ellipses for a binding and for a use are detected dynamically, instead of statically.
+  * Mismatches in the number of ellipses for a binding and for a use were detected dynamically, instead of statically.

-  * Templates cannot straightforwardly handle mixtures of binding depth nested under the same number of ellipses (matching the deepest binding).
+  * Templates could not straightforwardly handle mixtures of binding depth nested under the same number of ellipses (matching the deepest binding).
 This generalization has proven occassionally useful in Scheme and Racket's `syntax` templates.

-  * Exposing the representation of a `match` sequence interferes with efficiently traneferring a tail pattern match to a tail template positions, as in
+  * Exposing the representation of a `match` sequence interfered with efficiently transferring a tail pattern match to a tail template positions, as in

     ```